voder-ai/create-fastify-ts/README.md

 ## Releases and Versioning

-This template uses **semantic-release** for automated versioning.
-Projects created from this template inherit this CI/CD setup.
+This template is designed to use **semantic-release** for automated versioning, but the automated release workflow is a planned enhancement and may not be fully wired up in the current state of the template.

-Version numbers are derived from Conventional Commit messages:
+Intended versioning behavior (planned):

 - `feat:` → minor version bump
 - `fix:` → patch version bump